mtumilowicz/hibernate-lazy-initialization-exception/README.md

 We have two approaches (provided by JPA 2.2):
 * `public enum FetchType { LAZY, EAGER };`
-    * `EAGER` - requirement on the persistence provider runtime that the value must be eagerly fetched
+    * `EAGER` - requirement on the persistence provider runtime that the value must be eagerly fetched,
     * `LAZY` - hint to the persistence provider runtime.